 – Achievements need to be fixed.

 – The difficulty is unbalanced between the controller and the mouse.

 – You can’t max out all stats when you beat the game.

 Alright, time to wrap up this review.
-So, this game isn’t one of the best games I played but it kept me entertained.
+So, this game isn’t one of the best games I played, but it kept me entertained.
 It has it’s fun moments but as soon as the novelty of the unique gameplay wears off, the signs of it being originally a mobile game start to show.

-The game got a an amazing upgrade to become a PC game.
-But, in the end, it’s nothing more then a port with a pet and hat collection quest as extra.
+The game got an amazing upgrade to become a PC game.
+But, in the end, it’s nothing more than a port with a pet and hat collection quest as extra.
 If that’s your only addition besides updating the UI and graphics, professional reviewers won’t be very kind to the game.

 So, I can score this game on two ways.
 I can give it a rather high score because I enjoyed myself and I liked the game.
 At the other hand, I can give the game a rather low score because of the reasons I said before.
 To give a fair score, I decided to score this game between the two scores.
 Yeah.